 7. Use geofencing surveys

-Create a virtual boundary around your store.
-When shoppers enter it, send a quick survey to their phones.
-This helps you get real-time feedback from recent visitors—and even from competitors’ customers.
+Set up a virtual perimeter around a physical store.
+When shoppers enter this area, a quick survey is triggered on their phones.
+This provides real-time feedback from recent visitors, and can even be used to survey customers leaving a competitor’s location.

 Why is market research important for retail companies?